Stop Arm Camera 2: Installation

 2. Verify that there is proper clearance behind the selected mounting location to avoid potential damage.

-3. Using a center punch and a 3/32-inch bit, drill the four (4) holes labeled "Camera mounting holes" on the mounting sticker.
+4. Use a 3/32-inch bit to drill the four (4) "camera mounting holes" on the mounting sticker.

-4. Using a center punch and a 7/8-inch hole saw or step drill, drill the single center hole labeled "Camera cable hole" on the mounting sticker.
+5. Use a a 7/8-inch hole saw or step drill to drill the center "camera cable hole" on the mounting sticker.

 • The rubber mounting gasket should be aligned with the camera and the front lens should be above the "P" Pro-Vision logo.